aelvan/Imager-Craft/README.md

 Craft automatically runs any pending tasks on normal site requests, but not on ajax-request, leaving any optimization tasks that Imager has created in a queue that is run on the next CP request.
 By default Imager solves this by triggering `runPendingTasks` manually if the request was an ajax request, and a task was created (curl needed).

 If you for some reason want to disable this behavior, change this setting to `false`.

+### clearKey [string]
+*Default: `''`*
+Key to use when clearing the transform or remote images cache with the controller actions.
+An empty string means clearing is disabled

 ---